Normative Feeling: Socially Patterned Affective Mechanisms: Methods

 \subsection{Notes on evolution and model of mood}

-Our model of evolution is not a complete model of evolution (big E Evolution) but merely attempts to show how optimisation propagates the type strategies that climb the adaptive gradient.
+Our model of evolution is not a complete model of evolution, but merely attempts to show how optimisation propagates the type strategies that climb the adaptive gradient.

-We are not interested in any particular affective phenomenon i.e. a specific emotion or hormonal mechanism.
-We model affect as an aggregate level phenomena of affect and assume a particular reified model and not a specific one; many hormones play a role in affect but we are interested in the aggregate effect of these mechanisms here.
-Also, we take a model that has been empirically verified as a starting point \cite{eldar_interaction_2015,eldar_mood_2016}.
-Further, we evolve multiple stimuli and let our evolution process specify each stimuli's role in behaviour instead of presupposing it.
-This allows us to examine how evolution couples mechanism to the various aspects of the social and environmental niche.

-The model lends itself both cultural and genetic interpretations, since more successful strategies (attaining more resource) become more common in the population.
+The model lends itself to both cultural and genetic interpretations, since more successful strategies (attaining more resources) become more common in the population.
 In the genetic interpretation, genes determining behaviour are passed down with mutation and are more likely to be passed down if they are successful at attaining a resource.
-In the cultural interpretation it can be seen as strategies that are passed down culturally with a transmission error, with more successful strategies being imitated more to become the most common.
-The cultural interpretation allows for us to investigate the effect of normative punishment on norm emergence and the genetic interpretation which allows us to examine the effect of social maintenance on the evolution of mood.
+In the cultural interpretation, it can be seen as strategies that are passed down culturally with a transmission error, with more successful strategies being imitated more to become the most common.
+The cultural interpretation allows for us to investigate the effect of normative punishment on norm emergence, and the genetic interpretation, which allows us to examine the effect of normative punishment on the evolution of mood.
 Further, this is a spaceless simulation with no topology.
 This was done in order to focus on the effects of normative punishment on the evolution of mood and not have it complicated by network topologies.
 Further, we emphasise that the weights of the mood mechanism are being evolved, not the behaviours: $\mu_{eat} $ and $\mu_{sanction}$.
 They are produced by the evolved mood mechanism.